rippedpiracy/docs/PC Software/games.md

 **[XATAB](https://xatab-repack.com) (Torrent)**

 One of the oldest and most respected Repacker that passed away recently.
-His site is currently reposting from other sources but his old Releases can still be found there.
+His site is currently being used by different Repackers but his old Releases can still be found there.
 **RIP 196X - 2021.**

 ## General DDL